 PVG and coronavirus (COVID-19)

-Disclosure Scotland and VSDS will prioritise checks for the volunteers Scotland needs to deal with the coronavirus
+Disclosure Scotland and VSDS will continue to prioritise checks for coronavirus (COVID-19) volunteers.

 - Organisation Name (and AA code or security information)